No designer knows your customers like you do, and

 - If you have a logo, give it prominence so people know the message is from you.

-- Limit yourself to one or two type styles.
+- Limit yourself to one or two types of styles.

 - Use large, bold type for headlines and smaller, easy-to-read type for text.